 - The sale of all flavored tobacco products, including menthol cigarettes, is prohibited.
-Flavored tobacco products include, but are not limited to, flavored: cigarettes, cigars, little cigars/cigarillos, blunt wraps, chewing tobacco, pipe tobacco, snuff, hookah, e-cigarettes, e-juice, JUUL and other vaporizers, and all other flavored electronic smoking devices. - The sale of a package of cigarettes for less than eight dollars (\$8.00) is prohibited.
+Flavored tobacco products include, but are not limited to, flavored: cigarettes, cigars, little cigars/cigarillos, blunt wraps, chewing tobacco, pipe tobacco, snuff, hookah, e-cigarettes, e-juice, JUUL and other vaporizers, and all other flavored electronic smoking devices. - The sale of all electronic smoking devices is prohibited.
+Retailers may not sell any electronic smoking devices that deliver nicotine or other substances to the person inhaling from the device, including, but not limited to, an electronic cigarette, electronic cigar, electronic pipe, or electronic hoohak.
+This prohibition also includes any component, part, or accessory intended or reasonably expected to be used with an electronic smoking device, whether or not sold separately. - The sale of a package of cigarettes for less than eight dollars (\$8.00) is prohibited.
 Retailers may not sell a package of cigarettes for less than 8 dollars, including all applicable taxes. - The sale of little cigars/cigarillos and single large cigars for less than eight dollars (\$8.00) per package is prohibited.
 Retailers may not sell packs of little cigars/cigarillos or single large cigars for less than 8 dollars, including all applicable taxes. - The sale of little cigars/cigarillos is prohibited in pack sizes less than twenty (20).
 Retailers may not sell little cigars/cigarillos in packages of less than 20.
 For large cigars only: retailers may sell single large cigars for at least 8 dollars each. - The redemption of tobacco product discounts and coupons is prohibited.
 Retailers may not sell any tobacco products for less than the full retail price. - The sale of tobacco products is prohibited in pharmacies.
 No tobacco products can be sold in pharmacies, including tobacco products that are not flavored. - The sale of tobacco products by new tobacco retailers is prohibited within 1,000 feet of youth-populated areas and within 500 feet of existing tobacco retailers.
 This distance requirement does not apply to retailers that had a State tobacco retail license at the time the ordinance passed on 1/14/20. - Tobacco Retailer Licenses will be limited to one for each 2,500 residents.
 This limit does not apply to retailers that had a State tobacco retail license at the time the ordinance passed on 1/14/20.